Does sweet potato help with hot flashes during perimenopause?

 Potassium and temperature regulation

-Fiber and oestrogen metabolism
+Fiber and estrogen metabolism

 Practical dietary context

 Sweet potato fits within a broader anti-inflammatory, low-GI dietary pattern that research suggests is associated with lower vasomotor symptom burden.
 The PREDIMED-Plus and similar dietary pattern studies support Mediterranean-style eating for cardiovascular and inflammatory outcomes during midlife.
 Sweet potato aligns well with that pattern.
+Common dietary triggers for hot flashes include caffeine, alcohol, spicy foods, and high-sugar meals, and avoiding these while incorporating foods like sweet potato creates a useful foundation.

 Tracking hot flashes